 Other highlights include “A Game of Pool” with Jack Klugman as a poolroom shark who plays for his life against the legendary dead Fats Brown (Jonathan Winters, excellent in a rare dramatic role), “The Midnight Sun” (the end of the world comes with a sweltering whimper, not a bang), the sweetly sentimental “Kick the Can” (which Spielberg remade in Twilight Zone: The Movie), Richard Matheson’s haunting “Little Girl Lost” (which may have provided inspiration for Poltergeist), “The Dummy” with Cliff Robertson as a ventriloquist tormented by a prop with a mind of its own, and the Ray Bradbury-scripted “I Sing the Body Electric.”

-Season Four switched to an hour-long format, which proved to be far less effective for the kinds of stories and punchy dramatic Rod Serling was so good at, and a much shorter season.
+Season Four switched to an hour-long format, which proved to be far less effective for the kinds of stories and punchy dramatic twist that Rod Serling was so good at, and a much shorter season.
 But it has its highlights, notably the Serling-scripted “On Thursday We Leave for Home,” starring James Whitmore as a spaceship captain on a stranded outpost whose command is threatened by a rescue mission, the Richard Matheson-scripted “Death Ship” with Jack Klugman and Ross Martin, and the Charles Beaumont-scripted “Miniature” with Robert Duvall, an episode that was pulled from syndication for years due to an ultimately dismissed lawsuit.
 Just for fun, the season finale “The Bard” stars Jack Weston as a hack television writer who gets help from the ghost of Shakespeare and costars Burt Reynolds as a macho actor with script notes.

 Season Five returned to the familiar and more effective half-hour format and the quality of the shows improves along with it.
 The season opens with a trio of highlights: “In Praise of Pip,” a classic Serling tale of remembrance and redemption; “Steel,” a Richard Matheson-scripted drama with Lee Marvin as the manager of a broken down android boxer; and Matheson’s “Nightmare at 20,000 Feet,” a paranoid thriller with William Shatner as a terrified airline passenger who sees a gremlin tearing apart the jet’s wing.